-I recognize that I'm so very fortunate that I could devote so much time and energy to my dog.
+I recognize that I’m very fortunate that I could devote so much time and energy to my dog.
 That I had the flexibility to step back from my business.
-That my husband agreed with my priorities and was able to carry our family's income for the months that mine suffered.
+That my husband agreed with my priorities and was able to carry our family’s income while mine suffered.

-After all that, we're still feeling a huge financial fallout from not dedicating enough time to work for an extended period of time.
-Cutting way back on work for a few months resulted in losing about 50% of my annual income.
+After all that, we’re still feeling a huge financial fallout from my not dedicating enough time to work for an extended period of time.
+Cutting way back for a few months resulted in losing about 50% of my annual income.

 How Rover Lost my Trust in Their Policies

 It was upsetting to see that Annika F. was still pet sitting for Rover.com.
 I sent Rover a message detailing Annika’s actions, omissions, lies and poor communication, and that I had no trust in her abilities.